Practice no trace camping. This means that you leave the area you visit just the way you found it or even cleaner.

 Use existing camp sites, trails and portages.
 This will minimize the damage to vegetation and wildlife habitat.

-Use a camp stove if possible as these have a minimal impact and a low risk of causing a forest fire.
+Use a camp stove if possible as these have a minimal impact and have a low risk of causing a forest fire.
 If you do have to make a camp fire, use only dead wood as fuel.
 Do not cut live trees for firewood (green/live wood doesn't burn well, anyway).
 When looking for fire wood, avoid trampling or damaging other plants.

 If you are on a small island, gather your firewood off the island, saving it from being trampled by repeated scavenging.
 Keep your fire small and use existing fire pits.